JainVikas/Millennial/_posts/2018-03-17-Computer-vision.md

 And this is a challenging problem, because given that everything remains same, even you change the angle on camera those values will change quite rapidly and in near world scenario not only the camera angle but light, colours and many other factors makes it even hard to build a generalized system.

 some of the challenges are listed below:
-* Illumination: Different lighting condition will change the pixel values.
+* **Illumination**: Different lighting condition will change the pixel values.
-* Deformation: What if something is broken, you can still identify a broken car to be a car.
+* **Deformation**: What if something is broken, you can still identify a broken car to be a car.
-* Occlusion: In case you can't see the whole object, say you saw a fin while swimming in ocean, you didn't see any shark, but you still identify the shark and run away from there.
+* **Occlusion**: In case you can't see the whole object, say you saw a fin while swimming in ocean, you didn't see any shark, but you still identify the shark and run away from there.
-* Background clutter: We can still do a pretty good job, even if the object in discussion is somewhat mixed up with background.
+* **Background clutter**: We can still do a pretty good job, even if the object in discussion is somewhat mixed up with background.
-* Intraclass variation: Are you buying a chair?
+* **Intraclass variation**: Are you buying a chair?
 Not all chairs are same though.

 ## Solutions
 If you are following the news, you know that despite these challenges in some limited situation the current technology outperforms human and takes very less time once we have trained a system.